tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/es_ES.UTF-8/README.txt

                  drawing with a color of your choice.
 Three fill options are
                  offered:
                     * Solid — click once to fill an area with a solid color.
+                    * Brush — click and drag to fill an area with a solid color using freehand painting.
                     * Linear — click and then drag to fill the area with color that fades away (a gradient) towards where you drag the mouse.